Aldabra white-eye

 The Aldabra white-eye (Zosterops aldabrensis) is a bird species in the family Zosteropidae.
 It is endemic to the island of Aldabra in the Indian Ocean.

 The Aldabra white-eye was formerly treated as a subspecies of the Malagasy white-eye (Zosterops maderaspatanus) but based on the results of a molecular phylogenetic study published in 2014, it is now treated as a separate species.

+The Aldabra white-eye is a generalist species, with a diverse diet consisting of various plants and insects.